DIY Gear Room for $120

 Ugh WHERE IS IT?!
 I thought as I tossed things in a cartoon-like frenzy out of a bin.
-I was supposed to leave 20 minutes ago, but I couldn’t find my stinkin’ water filter.
+I was supposed to leave 20 minutes ago, but I couldn’t find my water filter.
 This is, of course, a pretty key item for a backpacking trip.
-I sat back and looked a the mess I created and sighed as the thing suddenly decided to show itself among the rubble.
+The frustration built rather quickly.
+I sat back and looked at the carnage I created and sighed as the thing suddenly decided to show itself among the rubble.
 I stuffed it in my pack and sprinted for the hills.

 First of all, don’t let a DIY with power tools intimidate you.
 This is something that with a little pre-planning anyone can do.
 I used to work as a construction worker framing small metal buildings and I’m pretty accident prone.
 I once broke a window with a forklift – so if I can do this, so can you.
 Don’t be shy, get those tool belts on and get to work!